-You will leave this course equipped with the knowledge and skills to administer this vital and much changed arena.
+You will leave this course equipped with the knowledge and skills to administer this vital and much-changed arena.

 What you will learn

-This illuminating course explains the legal and payroll related implications of the planning and introduction of automatic enrolment and re-enrolment for pensions, as well as highlighting why an arrangement may or may not be effective or successful.
+This illuminating course explains the legal and payroll related implications of the planning and introduction of auto enrolment and re-enrolment for pensions, as well as highlighting why an arrangement may or may not be effective or successful.